team-telnyx/ios-telnyx-voice-ai-widget/README.md

 ### 4. Call Parameters Customization

 The widget supports customizing call parameters through the `CallParams` struct.
-This allows you to override default values for caller information and client state:
+This allows you to override default values for caller information and pass dynamic data to your AI assistant through custom headers:

 ```swift
 import TelnyxVoiceAIWidget